will-wow/contacts/docs/blog.md

 Svelte actually has some nice styling facilities that let you bundle isolated styles with your components.
 But when you're using Svelte within a larger Rails app, you probably already have a CSS system in place, and there's no reason to change that.
 You can just use the same CSS classes as you do elsewhere in your app, and everything will be fine.

-If you want to dig into Svelte's style system, or see how to conditionally add and remove classes, [the docs](https://svelte.dev/tutorial/classes) have some good examples.
+If you want to dig into Svelte's style system, or see how to conditionally set CSS classes, [the docs](https://svelte.dev/tutorial/classes) have some good examples.

 Second, we wouldn't merge production code without tests, which we haven't gotten to in this tutorial.
 The testing story with Svelte is pretty good, but there's enough to talk about that it deserves its own post.
 So stay tuned for Part II, where we'll dig into how to test these components.